Skip to Content Skip to Navigation

 Does alcohol make broken capillaries worse?

-Alcohol can increase the appearance of broken capillaries owing to its ability to dilate blood vessels.
-Often people notice their redness and capillaries appear more prominent when drinking alcohol.
+Alcohol can increase the appearance of broken capillaries due to its ability to dilate blood vessels.
+Often, people notice their redness and capillaries appear more prominent when drinking alcohol.

 CONTACT US